codemonkeymichael/codemonkeymichael/README.md

 Hi, I’m @codemonkeymichael

-I work at Schilling Robtics in Davis California.
-We make under sea robots, so cool.
+I work at <a href="https://www.technipfmc.com/en/what-we-do/subsea/robotics/">Schilling Robtics</a> in Davis California.
+We make under sea remote control robots, so cool.
 I work in C# on the ERP and wearhousing extention software.
+Im also a director at the <a hewf="https://heartstoppershaunt.com/">Heartstopper Hauted House</a> in Rancho Cordova California.